Carglglz/upydev/DOCS/upyutils_docs.md

 (default file: 'error.log')

 **upynotify.py** : a module to notify events with beeps (buzzer needed) and blinks.
 This is useful to "physical debugging".

+**upysecrets.py**: a module to enable end-to-end-encryption and random password generation